jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/billing/index.md

 ---
 ##Setting up a billing account

-To select the best plan for your project, before you set up your billing account, review the [Bluemix plans](https://www.ng.bluemix.net/docs/#acctmgmt/billing.html#bil_plan).
+To select the best plan for your project before you set up your billing account, review the [Bluemix plans](https://www.ng.bluemix.net/docs/#acctmgmt/billing.html#bil_plan).

 **Note:** The person who is responsible for setting up the billing account might not be the same person who receives a warning.
-To protect your project from build and deployment failures and blocked access to the Track & Plan pages, ask your Bluemix manager or billing manager to enable your Bluemix billing account early.
+To protect against build and deployment failures and blocked access to Track & Plan pages, ask your Bluemix billing manager to enable your billing account early.

 To set up your billing account, complete these steps:
 1. Go to your Bluemix dashboard and select the space that is listed in your DevOps Services project settings.